 2005 – Founding of STX

-We see our market thesis confirmed, as we are witnessing a societal tipping point, at times very fast yet often still slow, but surely from few scientists sending out warnings to a global, collective feeling of need for change, for action.
-Our business is to support companies that act, and we do so around the world.
-We see the EU and national governments everywhere are putting in place sticks and carrots to further kickstart markets for pricing and trading the cost of pollution.
-And what started with compliance markets for carbon certificates has sparked a move to unprecedented corporate action on voluntary basis far beyond carbon alone – leading to new marketplaces to be served.
+Governments everywhere are promoting incentives to further kickstart markets for pricing and trading the cost of pollution.
+And what started with compliance markets for carbon certificates has sparked a move to unprecedented corporate action on a voluntary basis far beyond carbon alone – leading to new marketplaces.

 Vision 2050 – Full transparency on the contribution or pollution value of any company, product and service

-We see that pollution has a price and that positive contribution has a value.
-Our vision is that these two components will be included on every company’s P&L and in the price of every product and service.
-Not only will this ‘true pricing’ accelerate the green energy transition, and ensure all kinds of transportation, whether marine, road or aviation, to be powered by renewable energy in the best and most efficient way.
+Pollution has a price and positive contribution has a value.
+Our vision is that these two components are included on every company’s P&L and in the price of every product and service.
+This ‘true pricing’ will accelerate the green energy transition, and ensure all kinds of transportation is powered by renewable energy in the best and most efficient way.
 It will also create a massive global market for (the price of) pollution and (the value of) positive contribution.
-We see these components will be traded around the world as a commodity, like raw materials.
+Components will be traded around the world as a commodity, like raw materials.

-We accept as a society we cannot abandon all forms of pollution at once.
-However, in 2050, through the mechanism of tradable environmental commodities, consumption will be smarter, pollution will less and the world will be more sustainable.
-And STX will be a trusted, admired market maker with a presence across all tradable environmental commodity markets.
+We accept as a society we will not eradicate all forms of pollution at once.
+However, in 2050, through tradable environmental commodities, consumption will be smarter, pollution will be less and the world will be more sustainable.